Why choose CrossFit Monrovia?

 We’ve been told we are the “family friendly CrossFit” and the “CrossFit for REAL people” and we proudly accept these titles.
 The people in our community come from a wide range of age, occupation, and athletic background.
 They enjoy the camaraderie from completing challenging workouts and sharing athletic pursuits outside the gym.
 For many, CrossFit has been a life changing experience.
 Others are here simply to lose weight, to compete, to socialize, to get stronger, or to just look better naked.

 We have a friendly and dedicated staff of trainers who all started just like you.
-They are clients who we asked along the way to help train others.
 They know and remember what its like to step into the first class here and will be there to answer all your questions and help you along the way.

 What is CrossFit?